ops-baidu/kafka-rb/README.md

+# modified by baidu-ops
+get kafka broker host and port which has the min broker id from zookeeper. jiuze#baidu.com.

 # kafka-rb
 kafka-rb allows you to produce and consume messages to / from the Kafka distributed messaging service.
 This is an improved version of the original Ruby client written by Alejandro Crosa,